 Students also receive one-on-one peer support from student Academic Team Members (ATMs), experienced students who know the challenges of choosing a major, making a schedule, and balancing academic, social and personal priorities.
 ATMs are available to answer your questions during regular Academic Advisement office hours, informal interactions and special activities.

-Tutoring services and study resources are available through our Center for Academic Development and Enrichment (CADE) in Alumni Hall.
-CADE’s Learning Center offers peer tutoring, professional tutoring for study skills, reading and basic math; and courses in reading, study skills, math and tutor training.
+Tutoring services and study resources are available through our Student Learning Center in Milne Library.
+The Student Learning Center offers peer tutoring, professional tutoring for study skills, reading and basic math; and courses in reading, study skills, math and tutor training.
 Drop-in tutoring is available for a variety of classes.

 The Accessibility Resources office in Milne Library offers support to students with disabilities and accessibility issues.
 Services include notetaking, adaptive technology, testing assistance, and individualized accommodations as needed.